Share this Post

 “The entrepreneurial society also arranged events and talks with alumni who had started their own businesses and this was something I hadn’t even discovered in my first 3 years of university.
 I even saw Tim Waterstone speaking about setting up Waterstones with his £6,000 redundancy payout from WH Smith, which was fascinating!

 “There is now more money, more support and more goodwill to help students start a business at university.
 It’s the perfect time too – you can use your student loan to help fund your business and you have more time than you can possibly imagine, even though you are doing your finals!”5.
-What is the current market like for the third year abroad?
+What is the current market like for studying overseas?
 Has the concept changed?
 Has it been hit by the recession?

 “Students are still studying languages at university and an international placement is a requirement on their course, which is great, but the best thing is that studying abroad has been opened up to so many other courses and you don’t need to be a linguist to take up the opportunity.
 Students can go anywhere from France to Hong Kong, China to America.
 The places students can now go to and the numbers of courses offering placements have increased and so really the opportunities to study abroad have improved.